RF Noise Powerstroke Diesel

 Note that I heavily tin the edges of the 1" braid.
 I do this insure all of the braided wires stay fully in contact all of the time.
 The flex area must remain solder free.

-I use stainless thread cutting screws, and stainless external tooth star washers under the braid in the tinned area to cut through the paint.
+I use stainless thread-cutting (self-tapping) fine thread (1/4-20) screws.
+To punch through the paint I used stainless external tooth star washers under the braid in the tinned area.
+Stainless prevents corrosion or interaction with the solder on the braid.

 Adding this single strap made the following changes:

 The base resistance of the antenna dropped from 45 ohms to 25 ohms on 7 MHz.
-This mean I greatly reduced radiation from the truck body or frame.
+This means the grounding substantially reduced undesired radiation from the truck's body and frame.

 Remaining Noise

 A small amount of noise remained audible after the grounding.
 I traced this noise to radiation from the exhaust system.
-The engine block was hot with RF, the injector control modules are mounted on the block and have leads that leave to other wiring in the truck.
-This lets the injector modules "push" against the wiring in the truck, making the poorly grounded engine block pump up and down with pulse voltages.
+The engine block was hot with RF, the injector control modules are mounted on the block and have leads that exit the engine and connect to other wiring.
+This lets the injector module "push" RF against the wiring in the truck, making the poorly grounded engine block pump up and down with injector high voltage pulses.
 Since the exhaust system bolts to the engine with a direct conductive path through the turbocharger, the tailpipe is actually excited just like an antenna.
+The opposite is also true, the tailpipe can act like an antenna and excite the sensitive Electronic Engine Controls.

 I cured ALL of the remaining noise with the addition of one more ground strap between the exhaust and the frame just ahead of the muffler.

-You can see the widening of the pipe as it expands into the muffler, with the fuel tank and transfer case in the background.
-The strap grounds under a nut used for the exhaust hanger.
-As before, I tin the leads and use stainless star washers to help maintain connections.
-Notice I clamped the strap under the factory exhaust joint clamp.
+You can see the widening of the pipe as it expands into the muffler of the Power Stroke, the fuel tank and transfer case are in the background.
+The new ground strap attaches to the body under a nut used for the exhaust hanger.
+As before, I tinned the braid ends and used stainless star washers to help maintain connections and to prevent direct contact between the tinned strap and the steel body.
+I clamped the exhaust end of the flexible strap under the factory exhaust joint clamp.
+This is a stainless steel exhaust system with stainless U bolts.

-I now have absolutely no noise at all from the diesel engine on any band.
+I now have absolutely no noise at all from the diesel engine on any band, and transmitter RF stays out of my engine controls...even at the kilowatt level.

 Hit Counter since July 5 2004